nadirbad/VerticalSliceArchitecture/README.md

 sudo docker pull mcr.microsoft.com/azure-sql-edge:latest
 ```

-We can create adn start the appropriate container with the following command:
+We can create and start the appropriate container with the following command:

 ```bash
 sudo docker run --cap-add SYS_PTRACE -e 'ACCEPT_EULA=1' -e 'MSSQL_SA_PASSWORD=yourStrong(!)Password' -p 1433:1433 --name azuresqledge -d mcr.microsoft.com/azure-sql-edge
 ```

-For me this was the way to run Azure SQL Edge as flavor of SQL Server in Docker, able to develop and test locally.
+I decided to use Azure SQL Edge as flavor of SQL Server in Docker, and enable local development and testing no matter which OS you're running.

 #### Database Migrations